 - Text comprehension: Quite an open door.
 As a ‘voice,’ you need to understand the text, and place the right accents and use proper silences.
 You also need to know how the words are pronounced.
 Sounds logical, but seriously, you don’t want to know how often a voice is just off.

 It’s actually weird that I’m putting this in writing, being the Dutch female voiceover, because you obviously just want to know what I sound like!
 Well, I’d say, play the videos and listen to the sound of my voice to see of it matches your web video, e-learning, promo, commercial, or whatever else you’re looking for.
-Again, if you’d like a custom demo, please feel free to call or email me and I’ll make a customized demo for you for free.
+Again, if you’d like a custom demo for your business video explanation, promo, e-learning or commercial, please feel free to call or email me and I’ll make a customized demo for you for free.